VipSaran/TorrentHR-org-Poster-Column/README.md

 ## Limitations

- - attempts to display the poster even for categories not supporting IMDB data
+ - currently parses the torrent page for the IMDB poster even for categories not supporting IMDB data

 ## Changelog

 1.0.1